 The Wide Field Channel (ACS/WFC) provides high throughput and wide field imaging.
-The camera has a 202" x 202" field of view from 350 nm to 1100 nm.
+The camera has a 202" \times 202" field of view from 350 nm to 1100 nm.
 Total system throughput is 42% at 600 nm (see Figure 4.2).
-The WFC detector is a pair of butted (2K by 4K), thinned and backside-illuminated, SITe CCDs with a red-optimized coating, a long wavelength halo fix, and 15 x 15 μm pixels.
+The WFC detector is a pair of butted (2K by 4K), thinned and backside-illuminated, SITe CCDs with a red-optimized coating, a long wavelength halo fix, and 15 \times 15 μ m pixels.
 The plate scale is 0.050 arcsec/pixel.
 The WFC PSF is critically sampled at 1160 nm and undersampled by a factor of three at 370 nm.
 Well-dithered observations with the WFC should result in a reconstructed PSF FWHM of 0.1" to 0.14".

 The Solar Blind Channel (ACS/SBC) is optimized for high resolution, solar-blind far-UV imaging.
-The camera has a 34" x 31" field of view from 115 nm to 170 nm and a peak efficiency of 6% (see Figure 4.2).
-The detector is a solar-blind CsI Multi-Anode Microchannel detector Array (MAMA) with 25 x 25 μm pixels.
+The camera has a 34" × 31" field of view from 115 nm to 170 nm and a peak efficiency of 6% (see Figure 4.2).
+The detector is a solar-blind CsI Multi-Anode Microchannel detector Array (MAMA) with $25 \times 25 \mu m$ pixels.
 The plate scale is 0.032 arcsec/pixel.

 The ACS High Resolution Channel (ACS/HRC) provided high resolution imaging from Cycle 11 through Cycle 14.
-This camera is not available for Cycle 22.
-More information about the HRC can be found in Appendix C: Legacy Instruments.
+This camera is no longer available.
+More information about the HRC can be found in AppendixC: Legacy Instruments.

-In addition to these prime capabilities, ACS also provides imaging polarimetry (Section 4.7.1) and slitless spectroscopy (Section 4.7.2).
+In addition to these prime capabilities, ACS also provides imaging polarimetry (Section 4.6.1) and slitless spectroscopy (Section 4.6.2).
 Further information can be found in the ACS Instrument Handbook.